Paulwesomee/ObsGraphTool/README.md

 ## Deployment

-To deploy this project, please unzip the file "ObsGraphToolS_2022.zip", a Unix or Linux environment is preferred to successfully compile the tool.
+To deploy this project, please unzip the file "ObsGraphToolS_2022.zip", **a Unix or Linux** environment is preferred to successfully compile the tool.

 ### 1. Compiler tools to be installed

 In terminal, Install the following tools.
-In case of using yum, please adapt likewise.
+In case of using **yum**, please adapt likewise.

 ```bash
   sudo apt-get install bison